DaphineRose/Wine-Predictor/Report.md

 <img src="img\5d645449edb924de.png" alt="img\5d645449edb924de.png"  width="1819.13" />

-For description column, we use NLP to process it.
+For description column, we convert it to a BOW.
 First, we split all descriptions in to independent words and import nltk package to drop all stop-words.
 Then, we calculate frequency of each words after which we select top 200 listed words.

 The result like follow: